ehmatthes/django-simple-deploy/docs/unit_tests/understanding_unit_tests.md

 This fixture calls a [built-in fixture](https://docs.pytest.org/en/latest/reference/reference.html#std-fixture-tmp_path_factory), `tmp_path_factory`, which allows us to request temporary directories for use during test runs.
 These directories are managed entirely by pytest, so we don't have to worry about cleaning them up later.

 We make a temporary directory, and assign the full path for this directory to `tmp_proj_dir`.
 We then call `setup_project.sh`.
 Finally, we return `tmp_proj_dir`.
-Any test function with `tmp_project` in its paremeter list will have access to this value.
+Any test function with `tmp_project` in its parameter list will have access to this value.

 #### The `setup_project.sh` file